 Summa Cum Laude-Grade point average at least 3.9

-Students who have less than 59 semester hours of graded course work at John Brown University and have a grade point average of 3.8 or higher will graduate “with distinction.”
+Students who have between 39 and 59 semester hours of graded course work at John Brown University and have a grade point average of 3.8 or higher will graduate “with distinction.”
 With Distinction honors are indicated on the diploma and by wearing of an appropriate tassel on the cap during the commencement exercises.

 An official transcript of a student’s academic record may be obtained by submitting a transcript request form to the Registrar’s Office, provided the student has made satisfactory arrangements with Student Account Services and the Financial Aid Office with respect to financial obligations.
 Transcripts are not released unless the student grants permission through a signed statement.